- by Yasmin Chambers -

 Border the Lawn Properly

 A lawn border is essential for function.
 After all, you don’t want the lawn expanding where it isn’t wanted, and you certainly don’t want any other plants growing into it.
 A proper border prevents both of these problems.
+If you’re installing or replacing turf, especially in sandy soils and a humid climate, working with professionals experienced in soil preparation, irrigation, and proper grading will ensure clean edges and long-term health.
+Consider local experts for sod installation in Palm Harbor, FL (or elsewhere) who understand how to establish turf.

 All you need to do here is plan out where you want the lawn to extend to, make sure there’s room for the edging to lay, and then knock it altogether.